treydock/puppet-yum_cron/README.md

 ## Overview

-The yum_cron module manages the *yum-cron* package to allow for automatic updates and available updates notifications.
+The yum_cron module manages either the *yum-cron* or *dnf-automatic* (RHEL/CentOS 8+) package to allow for automatic updates and available updates notifications.

 ## Backwards Compatibility